-- 17) Orion is visible on winter evenings but not summer evenings because of
+- 17) Orion is visible on winter evenings in the northern hemisphere but not summer evenings because of

 - A) interference from the full Moon.

 - B) the tilt of Earth's axis.

 - C) the location of Earth in its orbit.

 - D) the precession of Earth's axis.

 - E) baseball on television.